 Goodwill is amortized over periods not exceeding 20 years determined based on their expected life.
 However, immaterial differences are recognized as gain or loss in the year of acquisition.
 Negative goodwill in consolidated subsidiaries and in companies accounted for by the equity method which had occurred after April 1, 2010 has been recorded as gain in the year of acquisition.

-(9) Adoption of consolidated taxation system
+(9) Adoption of group tax sharing system and consolidated taxation system

-The Company and some of its subsidiaries have been adopted the consolidated taxation system.
+The Company and some of its domestic consolidated subsidiaries have adopted the group tax sharing system.
+In addition, some of its foreign consolidated subsidiaries have adopted the consolidated taxation system.